ahmedshady68/TopMusicAlbumsApp/README.md

 ## Features
 - Displays a grid of music albums with album name, artist, and album art.
 - Tapping on an album opens a detailed view with additional information.
-- Caches data locally using Realm for offline access.
+- Caches data locally using Realm [another branch for Room -> master_with_room_database] for offline access.
 - Handles network errors gracefully.

 ## Architecture